luazhizhan/CSC1009-ATM-CLI/README.md

 #### VSCode

-Additional installation required if you are you using VScode.
+Additional installation required if you are using VScode.
 Refer to this [link](https://code.visualstudio.com/docs/languages/java)

 ### Run the application

 Simplest way to execute the application will be going to `app/src/main/java/App.java` file and clicking on the `run` link button above `main` method.

-Another way is via a CLI command.
+Another way is via CLI command.

 ```bash
 gradlew.bat run # Windows